MicrosoftDocs/ATADocs/ATPDocs/understand-lateral-movement-paths.md

 ## Where can I find Defender for Identity LMPs?

-Every computer or user profile discovered by Defender for Identity to be in an LMP has a **Lateral movement paths** tab.
-Computers and profiles with no tab have never been discovered within a potential LMP.
+Every identity discovered by Defender for Identity to be in an LMP has a **Lateral movement paths** information under Observed in organization tab.

 ![Defender for Identity Lateral Movement Path (LMP) tab](media/lateral-movement-path-tab.png)